 Support Groups schedule

-EVERY SUNDAY AT 2:00 p.m.
-NAMI Connection Recovery Support Group” for individuals living with a mental illness.
-Group meets at SwedishAmerican Heart Hospital (a division of UW Health) Rockford) Access through Heart Hospital entrance off of Charles St. Group meets in the main conference rooms 2 & 3 located on the 1st floor adjacent to the Heart Hospital.
+EVERY SUNDAY at 2pm.
+NAMI Connection Recovery Support Group is for individuals living with a mental illness themselves.
+Our group meets at SwedishAmerican Heart Hospital (a division of UW-Health) in Rockford, Illinois.
+Easy access entrance is through Heart Hospital entrance off of Charles Street.
+You will find the group in main conference rooms 2 & 3 located on the 1st floor adjacent to the Heart Hospital.

-NAMI Support Group for Parents & Caregivers of children and adolescents under 18 years.
-Group meets the fourth Monday each month at 6:30 p.m.
-Group meets at Heartland Community Church.
-1280 S. Alpine Rd.
-Rockford.
-Park: Use center lot on Alpine Rd.
-Enter: Use the center door, continue past the Cafe to room A-146.
+NAMI Support Group for Parents & Caregivers (of children and adolescents under 18).
+This group meets the fourth Monday each month at 6:30pm.
+Our group is held at Heartland Community Church (1280 S. Alpine Road, Rockford, Illinois).To park, use center lot on Alpine Road.
+To enter, use the center door and continue past the Cafe to room A-146.

-NAMI Family Support Group is offered to those who have an adult family member living with a mental illness
+NAMI Family Support Group (offered to those who have an adult family member living with a mental illness)

-4. Our Savior’s Lutheran Church group meets the third Tuesday each month 7:00 p.m.
-3300 Rural St. Rockford..
-Park and enter on Guilford Rd.
+Group meets the third Tuesday each month 7pm at 3300 Rural St. Rockford, Illinois.
+You may park and enter off of Guilford Road.

 What You Should Expect: